luucasfer/luucasfer/README.md

 - 🔭 I’m currently working on **the IoT Squad at <a href="https://blueshift.com.br"> Blueshift Brazil** </a> </p>

-- 🌱 I’m currently learning **Python, SQL, Machine Learning and Azure Cloud**
+- 🌱 Developing with **Python, SQL, noSQL, Azure Cloud and learning about the backend world**

 <p> <br> </p>